• Skip to primary navigation

 Put your chef hat on and get into D.I.Y.

 Sometimes, buying the ingredients to make something can be cheaper than buying it ready-made.
-Store bought plant-based milk can be very expensive.
-Simply make your own with as little as two ingredients using this recipe.
+Store bought plant-based milk is one example.
+Make your own with as few as two ingredients.
+Explore 18 Plant-Based Milk Recipes to learn how to make your favorite nut, seed, or oat-based milk at home.

 You can also make your own nut butter and nut-based cheeses using affordable ingredients.
-Not only are they dramatically cheaper than buying them ready-made, but they can also be used for a variety of easy recipes.
-Use the nut butter to make your own granola bars and baked goods, or just smother it on a slice of bread and fruit.
+Not only are they cheaper than buying them ready-made, but they can also be used for a variety of easy recipes.
+Use the nut butter to make your own granola bars and other baked goods, or just smother it on a slice of bread and top with sliced fruit.

 Colorful spices